ibm-messaging/mq-golang/README.md

 supported with similar modifications.
 * Added a "getting started" section to this README.

+07 Nov 2016
+* Added a collector that prints metrics in a simple JSON format.
+See the [README](cmd/mq_json/README.md) for more details.
+* Fixed bug where freespace metrics were showing as non-integer bytes, not percentages

 ## Health Warning

 This package is provided as-is with no guarantees of support or updates.
 There are also no guarantees of compatibility